Individuals holding property for rent.

 Rental income is generally considered a passive activity and thus is subject to the passive loss allowance rules under the Internal Revenue Code.
-Under the code, a passive loss would generally not be allowed unless: 1) the taxpayer had passive income (passive losses can be allowed to the extent of passive income); 2) the taxpayer actively participated in the real estate activity and qualifies for the $25,000 rental real estate loss allowance; 3) there is a qualifying disposition under the Internal Revenue Code; or 4) the taxpayer meets the criteria to be considered a real estate professional.
+Under the code, a passive loss would generally not be allowed unless 1) the taxpayer had passive income (passive losses can be allowed to the extent of passive income); 2) the taxpayer actively participated in the real estate activity and qualifies for the $25,000 rental real estate loss allowance; 3) there is a qualifying disposition under the Internal Revenue Code, or 4) the taxpayer meets the criteria to be considered a real estate professional.

 It is likely the most common fact or circumstance that allows a taxpayer to take the passive loss is the $25,000 rental real estate exception.
-This exception allows a taxpayer with certain income to take the passive loss, up to $25,000 if the taxpayer actively participated in the rental.
-Further, the taxpayer should know that the rental activity cannot be an equipment leases, but rather a real estate rental, they must have actively participated and their adjusted gross income needs to be within a certain amount or the allowance can be lessened or not allowed at all.
+This exception allows a taxpayer with a certain income to take the passive loss, up to $25,000 if the taxpayer actively participated in the rental.
+Further, the taxpayer should know that the rental activity cannot be an equipment lease, but rather a real estate rental, they must have actively participated and their adjusted gross income needs to be within a certain amount or the allowance can be lessened or not allowed at all.

 Thus, how does a taxpayer show active participation in a rental activity?
 In general, if the taxpayer participates in the management of the rental activity they are likely to be considered to actively participate.
-The taxpayer does not necessarily need to work a certain number of hours, but rather show they are exercising their own independent judgment and decisions regarding the rental, and not following the requests of another individual.
-There are specific taxpayers that do not meet the active participation requirement, which are: 1) A limited partner; 2) A taxpayer with less than 10% ownership; and, 3) A trust or corporation, because the $25,000 allowance is only intended for a natural person.
+The taxpayer does not necessarily need to work a certain number of hours, but rather shows they are exercising their own independent judgment and decisions regarding the rental, and not following the requests of another individual.
+There are specific taxpayers that do not meet the active participation requirement, which is: 1) A limited partner; 2) A taxpayer with less than 10% ownership; and, 3) A trust or corporation because the $25,000 allowance is only intended for a natural person.
 It should be noted that a grantor trust could be an exception to number 3 above because a grantor trust is owned by a natural person because it is not deemed a separate entity.

 The above article has been prepared by John McGuire, a tax attorney and business attorney at The McGuire Law Firm.
-John’s practice focuses primarily on matters before the IRS, tax planning & analysis for individuals and businesses and business transactions from business formation to business contracts and the sale of business assets and interests.
+John’s practice focuses primarily on matters before the IRS, tax planning & analysis for individuals and businesses, and business transactions from business formation to business contracts and the sale of business assets and interests.